GOP, sensing campaign issue, pushes abortion vote in Senate

-WASHINGTON (AP) — Republicans are pushing the Senate toward a vote Monday on legislation that would threaten prison for doctors who don’t try saving the life of infants born alive during abortions.

-The measure seems certain to fail.
-But it offers the GOP a chance to appeal to conservative voters.
+WASHINGTON (AP) — Republicans pushed toward a Senate vote Monday on legislation that would threaten prison for doctors who don’t try saving the life of infants born alive during abortions, a measure that seemed certain to fail but offered the GOP a chance to appeal to conservative voters.

-Opponents say live births during abortions are rare and say laws already make it a crime to kill newborn babies.
-They also say the bill is part of a push by abortion opponents to curb access to the procedure and to intimidate doctors who perform it.
+Opponents, citing the rarity of such births and laws already making it a crime to kill newborn babies, said the bill was unnecessary.
+They also said it is part of a push by abortion opponents to curb access to the procedure and to intimidate doctors who perform it.
 Supporters cast the proposal as a moral choice.

-Nebraska GOP Sen. Ben Sasse says the measure is about whether senators are “OK with infanticide.”
+“I want to ask each and every one of my colleagues whether or not we’re OK with infanticide,” the measure’s chief sponsor, Sen. Ben Sasse, R-Neb., said Monday as debate began.

+Only 1 percent of all abortions occur after 21 weeks of pregnancy, according to the Guttmacher Institute, which supports abortion rights.
+Abortions during the final weeks are rarer still.

 Most Read Local Stories